-Legal and financial set-up of The rules are described in General Annex G. The following exceptions apply: the Grant Agreements Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025). .
+Legal and The rules are described in General Annex G. The following exceptions financial set-up of apply: the Grant Eligible costs will take the form of a lump sum as defined in the Agreements Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025).
+209 .